-This cranberry sauce is sweet, tart, and full of hard cider flavor.
+This Hard Cider Cranberry Sauce is sweet, tart, and full of cider flavor.
 It’s the perfect accompaniment to all of your holiday dishes.

 True story: My husband loves canned cranberry sauce.
 He gets his own personal can at every Thanksgiving.
 I mean, to each his own.
 But I prefer a cranberry sauce that’s a little less cylindrical in its natural state.